alexku/cohesion_basic/README.md

 If you install the [Theme Switcher Rules](https://www.drupal.org/project/theme_switcher) module, Cohesion Basic will add an example theme switcher rule.

 The rule is disabled by default.
-Once enabled it will switch site theme to `cohesion_theme` on all `cohesion_page` node pages.
+Once enabled it will switch site theme to `cohesion_theme` on all `cohesion_canvas_page` node pages.

 Rules are configured on page: /admin/config/system/theme_switcher